 1 hour 25 minutes

-Get your punch on.
+Get your punch on with our white wine peach sangria.
 Sangria, when not an overly sweet tourist drink in it’s homeland of Spain, is meant to get a crowd drunk fast and cheap.
 While we understand this concept in theory, we prefer to mix up a batch of something a little more suave.
 The moscato wine sings with the tart and sweet peaches and the herbaceous tarragon-infused simple syrup.
 The tourists won’t recognize this drink, which is proof you’re on the right track.

 See Cook’s Note on how to keep your sangria ice-cold and full-strength.